What Are Sentence Adverbs?

 List of Sentence Adverbs

 There are many different sentence adverbs that are usable at the beginning of a sentence.
-Here are some of the most commonly used ones:
+Here is an adverbs list of the most commonly used ones:

-If you look carefully, you will notice that not all of these adverbs end in -ly.
+If you look carefully, you will notice that not all of the adverbs on this list end in -ly.
 The main qualification for identifying a sentence adverb is whether it modifies the whole sentence.

 The ‘Hopefully’ Debate